jalexcole/numeric/README.md

 Numeric is a numpy replica done in kotlin.
 At the moment the goal is to add as many features for vector operations without consern for optimazitions.

 ## Getting Started
+The main functions of this library are held in the numeric.numeric package.

 Gradle Dependency
 ```
 repositories {